ArthurClemens/polythene/app/docs/item.md

 <a class="btn-demo" href="http://arthurclemens.github.io/Polythene-Examples/item.html">Demo</a>

 Item is a simple horizontal element with a label and an optional icon.

+## Variations

-Item can be extended with CSS and custom content.
+Item can be extended with CSS and custom content - see the custom example below.

 ## Usage